BlueDragonX/beaker_mongodb/README.rst

 Sparse Collection Support
 =========================

-The default behavior of mongodb_beaker is to create a single MongoDB Document for each namespace, and store each cache key/value on that document.
+The default behavior of beaker_mongodb is to create a single MongoDB Document for each namespace, and store each cache key/value on that document.
 In this case, the "_id" of the document will be the namespace, and each new cache entry will be attached to that document.

 This approach works well in many cases and makes it very easy for Mongo to efficiently manage your cache.
 However, in other cases you may wish to change behavior.
 This may be for efficiency reasons, or because you're worried about documents getting too large.

-In this case, you can enable a "sparse collection" mode, where mongodb_beaker will create a document for EACH key in the namespace.
+In this case, you can enable a "sparse collection" mode, where beaker_mongodb will create a document for EACH key in the namespace.
 When sparse collections are enabled, the "_id" of a document is a compound document containing the namespace and the key::

    { "_id" : { "namespace" : "testcache", "key" : "value" } }